Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 </bean>
 ```

 The above shows how the Jetty instance is configured.
-The **Jetty** bean is actually the Jetty server configured.
-Most of the parameters can be controlled using deploy time properties.
+The `Jetty` bean is actually the Jetty server configured.
+Most of the parameters can be controlled using deploy-time properties.

-The bean that is actually used (and expected to be defined) within the configuration is the **JettyHolder** (it must be named **JettyHolder**).
+The bean that is used (and expected to be defined) within the configuration is the `JettyHolder` (it must be named **JettyHolder**).
 In our case, the `JettyHolder` used is the `SharedJettyHolder`, which creates a single instance of Jetty on the GSC (JVM) level.

-{{% note %}}
+{{% note "Note"%}}
-this means that the first deployed web application in a shared mode will control how the Jetty instance will be created.
+This means that the first deployed web application in shared mode controls how the Jetty instance is created.
 {{%/note%}}

 ## Web Context